Veggie Burrito Bowl with Cilantro Lime Tahini Sauce - Supper With Michelle

 • tomatoes

-• guacamole, (for this I used 1 avocado - which I smashed together with a squeeze of lime juice, and salt to taste)
+• diced avocados or guacamole, (for this simple guacamole I used 1 large avocado - that I smashed with a fork in a small bowl.
+Then squeezed in a little bit of lime juice and seasoned with a pinch of salt)

 Equipment